 The might of the rapids.

-Linda along the White Water Walk viewing the rapids.
+Linda along the White-Water Walk viewing the rapids.

 Day 2: Tuesday, September 18, 2018.
 Ann Arbor, Michigan to Niagara-on-the-Lake, Ontario, Canada.

-The car’s GPS did an admirable job of showing speed limits in MPH so no conversions needed or trying to read the tiny km/h writing on the car’s speedometer.
+The car’s GPS did an admirable job of showing speed limits in MPH, so no conversions were needed or trying to read the tiny km/h writing on the car’s speedometer.
 The Canadians take speed limits seriously.
-They post warnings of fines that will be if imposed if you drive over the speed limit, and the number of demerit points you will incur.
+They post warnings of fines if imposed if you drive over the speed limit and the number of demerits points you will incur.
 At 50% over the speed limit, or 150 km/h, your car is impounded and driving privileges revoked.
 However, we did see a few motorists testing the limits.
-Not us though.
+Not us, though.

-Driving toward Niagara, taking another 4 hours, was much like driving in Nebraska in the US.
+Driving toward Niagara, taking another 4 hours, was much like going through Nebraska in the US.
 Farmland for miles on end.
-Canadian roads were in better condition, smoother, quieter, and great driving experience, with the regulation to drive slower.
+Canadian roads were in better condition, smoother, quieter, and had great driving experience, with the regulation to drive slower.
 On the 3-lane highways, we did encounter numerous trucks occupying both the slow and center lanes.
-This is Canadian law.
+It is Canadian law.

-This was not the first time we have been to Niagara.
-When we arrived in the US, 31 years earlier, we decided to visit Fourie’s in Toronto.
+It was not the first time we had been to Niagara.
+When we arrived in the US 31 years earlier, we decided to visit our family, the Fourie’s in Toronto.
 In December 1987, we drove and visited the falls.
 We were too ignorant to know that the middle of winter is not the time to drive in North America.
 We only saw the US side of the falls.
-We recall paths and guardrails iced up, and naturally freezing cold.
+We recall paths and guardrails iced up and naturally freezing cold.
 This time our experience was quite different.

 The videos and photographs beg many questions.